GaragePixel/stdlib-for-mx2/README.md

 Place the folder in the Monkey's Modules directory and precompile the library.
-You'll need the Mx2cc version 1.1.15, it can be downloaded with the last legacy distribution of Monkey at: https://github.com/blitz-research/monkey2
+You'll need the Mx2cc version 1.1.15, it can be downloaded with the last legacy distribution of Monkey at: https://blitzresearch.itch.io/monkey2 or from its repositiory: https://github.com/blitz-research/monkey2

 1. **Place the Folder:**
    - Copy the `stdlib-for-mx2` folder into the `Monkey`'s `Modules` directory.